photo-cli/photo-cli/CONTRIBUTING.md

 #### Character Limits

-First line only as summary with a 50 chars or less.
+First line as summary only, 50 characters or less.

-Optional body and footers to be wrap about 72 characters.
+Optional body and footers should wrap at about 72 characters.

 ### Local Container Development